Home Doh Ref

 API Reference

-// Define a module with dependencies
+// Declaratively define a module with its dependencies

 Doh.Module('ModuleName', ['dep1', 'dep2'], function(dep1, dep2) {